V4Fire/Client/src/core/component/hydration/README.md

 ### Styles

-This module also exports a constant called `styles`, which is a dictionary containing the necessary styles for inline rendering during SSR.
+This store also exports a property called `styles`, which is a dictionary containing the necessary styles for inline rendering during SSR.